 Traveler's VPN is a personal VPN client built for people who travel internationally.
-It routes Chinese, Japanese, and other regional services directly to local IPs (so banks, payment apps, and transit systems don't fraud-block you on a foreign IP) while sending the rest of your traffic through your own VPN server.
+It routes Chinese, Japanese, and other regional services directly to local IPs (so banks, payment apps, and transit systems don't fraud-block you on a foreign IP) while sending the rest of your traffic through your VPN server, whether that's a server we manage for you or one you bring yourself.

 .conf file.Tap the … menu in the top right → Add Server, choose your protocol, and either paste your access key / config or fill in the fields manually.
 You can also:

-ss:// or trojan:// link in Mail, Messages, or Safari — it opens directly into the right form..conf file from Files, Mail, or AirDrop — the app will offer to import it.Tap the Routing Profile card on the main screen and choose one:
+ss:// or trojan:// link in Mail, Messages, or Safari: it opens directly into the right form..conf file from Files, Mail, or AirDrop: the app will offer to import it.However you got your server, tap the Routing Profile card on the main screen and choose one:

 The first time you connect, iOS will ask permission to add a VPN configuration.
 Approve it.
 The shield icon at the top fills in when the tunnel is up.